 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Durant has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Durant has few renters and college students.
 But the biggest reason it is quieter in Durant than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Durant may be for you.

-Durant is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Durant doesn't have a public transportation system that people use for their commute.

 The per capita income in Durant in 2022 was $15,128, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $60,512 for a family of four.
 Durant also has one of the higher rates of people living in poverty in the nation, with 32.33% of its population below the federal poverty line.